Archive for ‘Poetry’

 Translated from a poem by Tamim Al-Barghouti, with inspiration from this image.

-Get up Egypt and look in the mirrors.
+Wake up Egypt and look in the mirrors.

-In the square each held a mirror
+In the square each holds up a mirror.

-The different shapes and colours
+The different shapes and colours become one image:

-People like puzzle pieces
+People like the pieces of a jigsaw puzzle.

-the sky came down to earth.
+When they come together, the sky comes down to earth.

 The night is tense.

-We sleep and wake and return
+We sleep and wake to return

-to the square bringing with us the sky.
+to the square, bringing with us the sky.

 Paris, 2pm